 Change D3.1 P261L51 as follows:

 As a result of the LDPC tone mapping operation above, each two consecutively generated complex constellation numbers and will be transmitted on two data tones that are separated by at least from other data tones.
-Note that the operation above is equivalent to block-interleaving the complex numbers for each i, n using a matrix with rows and (for 20 MHz, 40 MHz, 80 MHz or 80+80 MHz) or (for 160 MHz) columns, where are written row-wise into the matrix, and are read column-wise from the matrix.
+Note that the operation above is equivalent to block-interleaving the complex numbers for each i, n and u using a matrix with rows and (for 20 MHz, 40 MHz, 80 MHz or 80+80 MHz) or (for 160 MHz) columns, where are written row-wise into the matrix, and are read column-wise from the matrix.

-NOTE – LDPC tone mapping is performed separately for the upper and lower 80 MHz segments of a 160 MHz of 80+80 MHz transmission as indicated by the frequency subblock index l in Equation (22-83) through Equation (22-85).
+NOTE – LDPC tone mapping is performed separately for the upper and lower 80 MHz segments of a 160 MHz of 80+80 MHz transmission as indicated by the frequency subblock index l in Equation (22-84) and Equation (22-85).

 Since LDPC tone mapping is not performed on BCC-coded streams, for BCC-coded streams, we have